 Overview Risk Factors Symptoms Evaluation Treatment questions for doctor specialist Warning Signs Outlook Complications Underlying Cause Anatomy

-Testing is necessary to confirm the diagnosis of central retinal vein occlusion.
+Testing is necessary to confirm the diagnosis of central retinal artery occlusion.

-Tests that may be used to evaluate central retinal vein occlusion include:
+Tests that may be used to evaluate central retinal artery occlusion include:

 PubMed Occlusion of the Central Retinal Artery References